supattavir/supattavir.github.io/README.md

 ## Education
  - Doctor of Philosophy in Information Science (Dual degree), Japan Advanced Institute of Science and Technology (JAIST), Japan (SIIT-JAIST-NSTDA Scholarship)
  - Doctor of Philosophy in Engineering and Technology (Dual degree), The Sirindhorn International Institute of Technology (SIIT), Thailand (SIIT-JAIST-NSTDA Scholarship)
-- Master of Science in Information and Technology, Panyapiwat Institute of Management, Thailand (NSTDA Scholarship)
-- Bachelor of Science in Information and Technology, Thai-Nichi Institute of Technology, Thailand

 ## Publications
 <table>